Moscow State University, Tashkent

 Moscow State University, Tashkent, or Branch of Moscow State University Named for M.V.
-Lemonosov in Tashkent, was established in 2006 by the government of Uzbekistan as a branch of Moscow State University.
+Lomonosov in Tashkent, was established in 2006 by the government of Uzbekistan as a branch of Moscow State University.
 The university primarily focuses on two areas: psychology and computer science.
 The campus is at 22 Amir Temur Prospect.

 Founding

 The decision of opening the branch was signed at the meeting between the presidents of the Russian Federation and Uzbekistan on 14 November 2005 in Moscow.

 The branch was established in Tashkent on 24 February 2006 by a resolution of the President of Uzbekistan Islam Karimov.
-The branch was allocated a complex of buildings under construction, in which the academic lyceum was originally supposed to be placed Tashkent Automobile and Road Institute.
+The branch was allocated a complex of buildings under construction, in which the academic lyceum was originally supposed to be placed at the Tashkent Automobile and Road Institute.

 Mission and objectives

 The purpose of the university is training qualified specialists and professionals.
 The students are taught to the standards of Moscow State University and of international institutions, while upholding the goals of the national education system of Uzbekistan.
 Performance in MSU is evaluated according to legislation of the Republic of Uzbekistan and the Russian Federation.

 These are the official objectives of the university: